Cinderella Could Not Have Known

 It’s a great story; don’t get me wrong.
 As stories go it’s a topper.
 Many interesting layers of goodness to be found in it.
 The problem is that somehow the genie got out of the bottle, got more than a little bit drunk and is somehow still running amok.

 There are a lot of people (forgive me, ladies, but I daresay largely you) who perhaps understandably got led astray by the wishful thinking in this wonderful, imaginary tale.

 Them’s fightin’ words, I know, believe me.
 Perhaps I should offer an explanation.
 Let’s just start here: Not only has this story given us the idea that pretty pairs of shoes really do work magic in our lives (editor’s note: I reserve the right to still believe this, occasionally, after “publish” is pushed), even more problematic is that of the shoes we do not own, we have this idea that someone else has the one we need most, and our foot might be the only foot that fits.

-Worse still (nefarious, almost, but again, it’s not Cinderella’s fault), perhaps the best part of the story, to those who wait, is we are convinced that once this mythological shoe fits (or whatever…close enough), there will never be danger of being found wanting.
+Worse still (nefarious almost, but again, it’s not Cinderella’s fault), perhaps the best part of the story, to those who wait, is we are convinced that once this mythological shoe fits (or whatever…close enough), there will never be danger of being found wanting.
 Or being found at fault.
-Or hating the hell out of your partner, the first time they surprise you with being only human.
+Or hating the hell out of our partner the first time they surprise us with being only human.